Bronze drum: Đông Sơn drum (Heger I)

 Đông Sơn drums were produced from about 600 BC until the third century CE by the Đông Sơn culture centered in the Red River Delta.
 They were classified into five groups by the Vietnamese scholar Pham Huy Thong.
 One iconic pattern found on the top of all Đông Sơn drums is a "star" image, with various number of spikes radiating out from a center, its meaning is unknown at present.
 The majority of drums found have a 12-pointed star image, while Cổ Loa, Ngọc Lũ, Sông Đà, Thượng Lâm feature a 14-angled star.
 The Hoàng Hạ drum has a 16-pointed star and Bình Đà drum has a 6-pointed star. Đông Sơn drums are also found in the islands of Indonesia and were discovered as far as in Java and New Guinea and is seen as proof of trade connections between these regions.
+According to researchers, bronze drums originated from the Dong Son culture, which is associated with the period when the Hung Kings established the Van Lang kingdom.
+Bronze drums have become a sacred symbol of Vietnamese national culture.

 Dian drum

 Dian was a 3rd to 2nd century BC kingdom situated in Yunnan, southwestern China.
 The Dian people were sophisticated metal workers, they used both the piece mould method and the lost wax method to cast large bronze objects.
 Ritual burials of Dian elites were accompanied by large bronze drums filled with cowrie shells.
 The tops of the drums were removed and replaced by bronze lids and the bronze drums sometimes turn into a type of ritual vessel, containing votive objects.
-A large number of Heger I drums were excavated in Yunnan such as Shizhaishan (1975) and Shaguo (1983) are referred to as Shizhaishan type drums.